-Autism vs Sensory Processing Disorder: Key Differences
+Autism vs. Sensory Processing Disorder: Understanding the Key Differences

 Parents often wonder about the difference between autism and sensory processing disorder (SPD), since both can involve challenges with how a child responds to sensory input.
 While they share similarities, they are not the same.